-The Volvo 1800 series cars offer a
+The Volvo 1800 collection vehicles supply a

-To view this listing on ClassicCars.com, see Pick of the Day.
+To view this itemizing on ClassicCars.com, see Pick of the Day.